 Where... |

 . . . do you get your best ideas?
 Everywhere!
 I get ideas from observing and listening to my own and other people's children, from memories of my own childhood, and from funny or interesting things I hear or read.
-I am often inspired when I'm running, walking the dog, and even in the shower (doesn't everybody?).
+I am often inspired when I'm running, walking the dog, and even in the shower (isn't everybody?).

 |